aws-samples/cfn101-workshop/content/basics/operations/troubleshooting-provisioning-errors/index.md

 :::
 1. Use the AWS CLI to create the stack.
 The required parameter `--template-body` have been pre-filled for you.
 :::code{language=shell showLineNumbers=false showCopyAction=false}
-aws cloudformation create-stack --stack-name cfn-workshop-troubleshoot-provisioning-errors-workshop --template-body file://sqs-queues.yaml --disable-rollback
+aws cloudformation create-stack --stack-name cfn-workshop-troubleshooting-provisioning-errors --template-body file://sqs-queues.yaml --disable-rollback
 :::
 1. If the `create-stack` command was successfully sent, CloudFormation will return `StackId`.
 :::code{language=shell showLineNumbers=false showCopyAction=false}
-"StackId": "arn:aws:cloudformation:us-east-1:123456789012:stack/cfn-workshop-troubleshoot-provisioning-errors-workshop/739fafa0-e4d7-11ed-a000-12d9009553ff"
+"StackId": "arn:aws:cloudformation:us-east-1:123456789012:stack/cfn-workshop-troubleshooting-provisioning-errors/739fafa0-e4d7-11ed-a000-12d9009553ff"
 :::
  1. Open the **[AWS CloudFormation](https://console.aws.amazon.com/cloudformation)** console in a new tab and check if the stack status is **CREATE_FAILED**.
 ::::